 Cave village Meymand The cave village of Meymand.

 Went for a walk in the small village, passing the school building with Khomeini painted on the wall.
-There are only four children in the village so I guess they have plenty of space.
+There were only four children in the village, so I guess they had plenty of space.
 I bought some peanuts from a toothless old woman and had tea in a cave sitting on a tree log.

 Cave in Meymand Our cozy cave in Meymand.